derb12/pybaselines/docs/algorithms/algorithms_1d/polynomial.rst

 penalized_poly (Penalized Polynomial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`~.Baseline.penalized_poly` (sometimes referred to as "backcor" in literature) fits a
+:meth:`~.Baseline.penalized_poly` (typically referred to as "backcor" in literature) fits a
 polynomial baseline to data using non-quadratic cost functions.
 Compared to the quadratic
-cost function used in typical least-squares as discussed above, non-quadratic cost funtions
+cost function used in typical least-squares as discussed above, non-quadratic cost functions
 allow outliers above a user-defined threshold to have less effect on the fit. pentalized_poly
 has three different cost functions: